TissUUmaps/TissUUmaps/README.md

 1. Open http://127.0.0.1:5000/ in your favorite browser.

    > :warning: Remember that Flask is running on a built-in development server (`flask run`) and should not be used in production.
 If you want to deploy FlaskTissUUmaps on a production server, please read https://flask.palletsprojects.com/en/1.1.x/tutorial/deploy/ or any similar tutorial.

-## Windows installation

-1. Download the Windows Installer from [the last release](https://github.com/wahlby-lab/FlaskTissUUmaps/releases/latest) and install it.
-Note that the installer is not signed yet and may trigger warnings from the browser and from the firewall.
-You can safely pass these warnings.

-2. Start TissUUmaps.

 ## Image format
 FlaskTissUUmaps allows to visualize all images from a folder and sub-folders in TissUUmaps.
 By using a minimal deepzoom server, FlaskTissUUmaps removes the need for creating DZI files of every image.